 Aside from the ideas mentioned above, a few more professional development ideas include:

 Making career development fun is relatively simple!
 It's mainly about making your professional development activity engaging and relevant to your group.

-For example, we flip the typical conflict resolution training on its head in What Would You Do? by taking a more personal, interactive approach through peer-to-peer conversation.
+For example, we flip the typical conflict resolution training on its head in Conflict Resolution Water Cooler by taking a more personal, interactive approach through peer-to-peer conversation.

 The 3 most important soft skills anyone interested in professional development should focus on are emotional intelligence, communication (including active listening), and conflict resolution.
 These are 3 skills vital to anyone in any career across any industry!